 For example, in your U.S. History class, you will cover many themes, such as the founding of the United States, voting rights and the Civil War.

 You decide to write about the Civil War.
 During your search, you find an article that mentions women disguising themselves as men to engage in combat.
 Fascinating!
 What’s next?

 What type of essay are you writing?
 Has your instructor assigned a “compare and contrast” essay?
 If so, follow those guidelines.

 However, if you get to decide what type of essay you will write, consider these possibilities:

 - Compare and contrast

-Think about what interests you about women fighting in combat, disguised as women.
+Think about what interests you about women, disguised as men, fighting in combat.
 Do you want to compare the lives of women who kept the home fires burning to those who chose a life of war?
-Or perhaps, a discussion of how the challenges they faced.
+Or perhaps, you might engage in a discussion on the challenges they faced.
 This will guide your decision as to the type of paper you will write.